Doug Jones: 5 Things To Know About Democrat Who Won U.S. Senate Seat In Alabama

 Former prosecutor Doug Jones defeated Republican and accused pedophile Roy Moore in Alabama’s special election for a U.S. Senate Seat.
 We’ve got five things to know about him.

 The people of Alabama gave many in the nation a huge sigh of relief by electing Democrat Doug Jones, 63, to fill the open U.S. Senate seat in congress.
 He was in an uphill battle in a very red state, but his opponent Republican opponent Roy Moore, 70, was rocked by allegations from eight different women who claimed he molested or sexually abused them when he was in his 30’s and they were teenagers.
 Jones led a valiant fight even though Moore’s racist and sexist comments, open hatred of the LGBT community and non-Christians on top of the pedophilia allegations really helped bring out the vote against him.
-We’ve got five things to know about our newest U.S. Senator Doug Jones
+We’ve got five things to know about our new U.S. Senator-Elect Doug Jones

 1. Jones is a former United States Attorney.